Limited voting: Practice and issues

-However, it is still possible for one party to win all three seats or for the least popular of two parties to win more seats than the other.
+But it is also possible for the least-popular of the two parties to win more seats than the other.
+The Blue Party, even if it is the most-popular party, may win only one of the available seats if it attempts to win all three and overreaches itself.

-It is possible for the Blue Party, even if it is the most popular party, to win only one of the available seats if it attempts to win all three and overreaches itself.
-Since they have nearly 60% of the vote, they may be tempted to try to win all three seats.
-To do this, they need only to field three candidates.
-The Red Party, aware of their relative weakness, choose only to contest two and thus to concentrate their vote.
+Since the Blue party has nearly 60% of the vote, it may be tempted to try to win all three seats.
+To do this, it must field three candidates.
+The Red Party, aware of its relative weakness, is likely to choose only to run two and thus not to disperse its vote.
+(With each voter having two votes, there is no reason to run only one candidate.)